kevba/blog/content/posts/compiling-at91bootstrap.md

 Since I am using the Aria G25, I am using the `acmesystems_aria_g25_256mb_defconfig` defconfig.

 First lauch menuconfig using the docker container.
-This an be done something like this:
+This can be done  like this:

 ```
-./scripts/run.sh make acmesystems_aria_g25_256mb_defconfig menuconfig
+./scripts/run.sh make acmesystems_Aria_g25_256mb_defconfig menuconfig
 ```

-This will open builtroots menuconfig.
+This will open buildroots menuconfig.
 Open the bootloaders menu, from here the bootloaders can be configured.
 The default configuration uses AT91bootstrap3, which is exactly what we need.
 U-Boot is disabeld however.
 Since we want to boot to U-boot from at91bootstrap is should be enabled.

 ## at91bootstrap configuration